Liu Kang: Film and television

 Jordan Rodrigues aimed voiced Liu Kang in the animated films.

 Liu Kang was played by Ludi Lin in the 2021 reboot film Mortal Kombat.
 An orphaned street child now living as a warrior monk and protege of Raiden, Liu Kang guides Earthrealm's warriors towards discovering their abilities.
 After his friend and senior kung fu student (師兄 (shīxiōng)) Kung Lao is murdered by Shang Tsung, he avenges him by killing Kabal.
 Ludi Lin regards Liu Kang as a lone wolf archetype of character but still "alpha male" who cares about his allies.
 While finding Liu Kang as a pacifist, he believes the character also finds the moment needed to execute violence and will always fight back.
 In preparing for his role, he studied most of Bruce Lee's works.
 During production, Ludi Lin was concerned that he would receive death threats if the character did not wear his signature red bandana; he eventually convinced the director to pick the red bandana from Kung Lao's hat and wear it in the film's climax.
 When Liu Kang incinerates Kabal in the climax, the team originally intended to include a game reference known as "toasty" where a character is incinerated by a fire attack but it was removed due to the team finding it "cringe".
+Lin reprises his role in the sequel.

 Liu Kang is one of the lead characters in the 1996 animated series Mortal Kombat: Defenders of the Realm, and was voiced by Brian Tochi.
 He is not the sole protagonist, instead sharing that role with several other Earthrealm heroes.
 Jordan Rodrigues voiced the role of Liu Kang in the 2020 animated movie Mortal Kombat Legends: Scorpion's Revenge, in which Liu Kang, Cage, and Sonya Blade reprised their roles from the first Mortal Kombat game with Scorpion's aid.
 Rodrigues reprised his role in the sequel Mortal Kombat Legends: Battle of the Realms as the film's central protagonist.
 For this film, the cast and crew sought to convey the father-son relationship between Raiden and Liu Kang, as Liu Kang's parents are revealed to have been killed during the protagonist's early days.
 The depth Raiden is given helps Liu Kang to surpass his own doubts and become the champion.
 Rodrigues stated that Liu Kang's patience paid off and the trauma only added "fuel to the fire to Liu Kang's burning heart".